Cricket, but turbo-charged.

 For younger cricketers, indoor cricket can be a more exciting, exhilarating game and a great way to get into cricket without having to give up your weekends throughout the summer, or fork out for expensive kit.

 Indoor Cricket, also known as Action Cricket, is an exciting team game that lasts for approximately an hour.
 It combines fun, fitness and competition, and its simplicity allows everyone to play!

-For the Middlesex Colts Association the game also provides a much closer experience to outdoor cricket than the previous format.
+For the Middlesex Junior Cricket Association the game also provides a much closer experience to outdoor cricket than the previous format.
 Examples of the skills that are worked on through this format include:

 - Rotating the strike through the “Third Ball” rule which means that batters cannot face three consecutive dot balls.

 - Running between the wickets as no runs are accrued for merely hitting a wall; a physical run between the wickets must also be completed.